paulelsner/EOS_connect/README.md

     - Discharge allowed.
     - EVCC-specific modes (e.g., fast charge, PV mode).
   - **Dynamic Charging Curve**:
-    - Dynamically adjusts the maximum AC charging power based on system conditions.
+    - If enabled, EOS Connect automatically adjusts the maximum battery charging power based on the current state of charge (SOC).
+This helps to optimize battery health and efficiency by reducing charge power as the battery approaches full capacity.
-    - Ensures efficient and safe battery charging by adapting to real-time energy availability and battery state.
 - **Cost and Solar Optimization**:
   - Aligns energy usage with real-time electricity prices (e.g., from Tibber or [smartenergy.at](https://www.smartenergy.at/)) to minimize costs.
   - Incorporates PV forecasts to prioritize charging during periods of high solar output.